whyjz/pejzero/jupyter-book/index.md

 Corresponding author and email: Whyjay Zheng <whyjz@berkeley.edu>

+## Article link

+Zheng, W.: Glacier geometry and flow speed determine how Arctic marine-terminating glaciers respond to lubricated beds, The Cryosphere Discuss. [preprint], https://doi.org/10.5194/tc-2021-345, in review, 2021.

 ## Content of this Jupyter Book

 1. Workflow for generating Figures 3, 4, and other supplementary figures
 2. Workflow for generating Figure 5
-3. Workflow for generating Figure 6
+3. Workflow for generating Figure 6 and the relevant data analysis
 4. Workflow for generating Figure 7 and other supplementary figures

 ## Introduction